How Much Does a New Roof Cost?

 Superstorm Restoration is fully licensed and insured to protect you in the event of an accident.
 When you call Superstorm Restoration, we will come out for a free evaluation and provide you with an estimate that factors in all code requirements, so you know from the very beginning what to expect.

 Before we break down the cost of materials, let’s help you understand how roofers measure material.
 Roofers discuss the cost of material in “squares” - a ten foot by ten foot, or 100 square foot, roofing area.
-Instead of giving you estimates of the roofing cost in square feet, they will use this square measurement.
+Instead of giving you estimates of the roofing cost in square feet, they will use this square measurement, which they come up with by finding the length by the width of each roof plane and adding those measurements together.

 Cost to Replace Asphalt Three Tab Shingles